cloudify-cosmo/docs.getcloudify.org/content/guide/manager-blueprints-openstack.md

 properly and is not supported:

 * In case the management server VM was terminated using the Openstack API, the associated port will also be deleted.
 This means we wont have any way of ensuring the new server will have the same private ip as before, which is necessary for agents to communicate with the manager.
 * In case the *cfy* container was explicitly removed from the manager VM by executing *docker rm -f cfy*.
-This command will cause the docker daemon to remove this container from its internal state, and thus wont be started on the new VM.
+This command will cause the docker daemon to remove this container from its internal state, and thus won’t be started on the new VM.
 {{% /gsWarning %}}
->>>>>>> master